PyOWM: Accessing Weather Data Through a Python Library

 Making API Request

 PyOWM provides several functions for making API requests and retrieving weather data.
-These functions can be imported from the pyOWM module, which is the main entry point for the package.
+You can import these functions from the pyOWM module, which serves as the main entry point for the package.

 To get started, you will need to import the pyOWM module and create an instance of the OWM class.
 This class is responsible for managing your API key and making requests to the OpenWeatherMap API.
 You can create an instance of the OWM class by calling the OWM() constructor and passing it your API key as an argument.